authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="boolean" default="false" required="no" >}}

+_**Important Note:** A majority of clients will not support this option as it requires a special but highly secure authorization flow._

 This configuration option enforces the use of a [Pushed Authorization Requests] flow for this registered client.
 To enforce it for all clients see the global [pushed_authorizations enforce](provider.md#enforce) provider configuration option.